-Once there I connected with landscapes glowing gold at sunrise and sunset, and the stars coming through the deepest parts of big night sky.
-I touched upon my smallness and experienced the relief of knowing that if I am that small my problems are even smaller and no big deal.
+Once there, I connected with landscapes glowing gold at sunrise and sunset, and the stars coming through the deepest parts of the big night sky.
+I touched upon my smallness and experienced the relief of knowing that if I am that small, my problems are even smaller and no big deal.

 It is how I ended up settling in Texas and making my home in Houston and how my vision came to be.

 Every artist’s vision is shaped by their unique life experiences, and that is true in my case.

 I only care to take pictures of people who possess something in their spirit that comes through their eyes.
-In my soul’s recognition, I’d feel the natural connect and our spirits would bend naturally to one another.
+In my soul’s recognition, I’d feel the natural connect, and our minds would bend naturally to one another.